empow/logstash-parsers/README.md

 Now that you have Logstash in place:

 #### Configure Logstash
-Add this line to *logstash.yml* (typically located in to enable automatic loading of configuration files:
+Add this line to *logstash.yml* to enable automatic loading of configuration files:

 > config.reload.automatic: true